Master's Thesis Submission Form

 For publishing information, please visit the Publishing section on this page.

-PhD students should follow the graduation and dissertation steps posted on the Graduate Studies website as a “Graduation and Dissertation Steps for Ph.
-D Students” flyer.
+Doctor of Philosophy (PhD) students should follow the graduation and dissertation steps posted on the Graduate Studies website on the "Ph.D.
+Dissertation Publication Steps" page.

 After publication at the partner campus, PhD students must complete the SDSU Doctoral Dissertation Submission Form.
 As of May 2020, all official SDSU communications must use official SDSU emails.
 The form requires being logged into your SDSU email account.
 Within five business days of submitting the form, Pat Walls (doctoralprograms@sdsu.edu) in Graduate Studies will evaluate the packet and transcripts, and then send the dissertation and associated documents to Montezuma Publishing.
 You will be emailed submission confirmation.